-Dedicated to mapping the mind, researchers at The Brain and Mind Institute collaborate with multiple faculties at Western University, including:
+Dedicated to mapping the mind, researchers at The Brain and Mind Institute collaborate with multiple faculties, departments, units and groups at Western University, including:

 As one of North America’s foremost laboratories for cognitive neuroscience research, the Institute harnesses the collective knowledge of top scientists in areas such as biophysics, psychology, psychiatry, artificial intelligence, computational theory, and physiology.
 These researchers are how the brain turns intention and thought into action.

 The Brain and Mind Institute is the leading Canadian centre for advanced imaging technology and houses neuroimaging, neurophysiology and behavioural testing resources that provide advanced capabilities for scanning and interpreting the brain.
-In 2008, the group acquired a 7 Tesla magnet, the highest field human magnetic resonance imaging device in Canada, and one of only a dozen such machines in the world.
+The CFMM facility has state-of-the-art imaging equipment, including the highest field human magnetic resonance imaging device in Canada and one of only a dozen such machines in the world.

 Centre for Functional and Metabolic Mapping (CFMM)